Category: Particle Physics Simulator

 In order to save the current simulation, just open the menu and then tap the “Save file” entry.
 In the file dialog that pops up select the folder you want to save your simulation and the name of your new file if you want to create one, or the file to overwrite, and tap “select”.
 It is done, your simulation has been exported to an XML file!

-New friction feature has been added to the Particle Physics Simulator v3.3 for Android.
+New friction feature added in Particle Physics Simulator 3.3